shanesveller/mud-cookbook/planning-your-project/choosing-a-language.md

 > [Go][golang] is an open source programming language that makes it easy to
 > build simple, reliable, and efficient software.[<8;45;37m]

+# Java

+> [Java][java] is a general-purpose computer-programming language that is
+> concurrent, class-based, object-oriented, and specifically designed to have as
+> few implementation dependencies as possible. - [Wikipedia][java-wiki]

 # Python

 > [Python][python] is a programming language that lets you work quickly and